Toregeldy Zharambaev: Murders

 Zharambaev's first confirmed murder occurred in February 1990.
-While drinking at a local canteen, he started a conversation with Kenes Zhakauov, a junior sergeant of the Soviet Army who was waiting to catch to a train to his hometown of Kyzylorda.
+While drinking at a local canteen, he started a conversation with Kenes Zhakauov, a junior sergeant of the Soviet Army who was waiting to catch a train to his hometown of Kyzylorda.
 That same evening, Zharambaev persuaded his new friend to accompany him into town so he could buy Zhakauov a couple more bottles of vodka.
 Once they were approximately one kilometer away from the station along the railroad tracks, Zharambaev attacked Zhakauov, striking him on the head with a hammer he had hidden in one of the sleeves on his coat.
 Zhakauov fell to the ground, where he was beaten to death with the hammer.
 Zharambaev then stripped the corpse naked and sodomized it with a large branch, which he left inside the victim's anus.
 Satisfied with the murder, he stole documents and money from the dead man and left the scene.

 While investigating the murder, an identikit was created based on the testimony of a barmaid who had seen the victim with an unfamiliar man.
 According to her, the stranger had an asthenic physique; had no noticeable distinguishing features; was tall and approximately 30 to 35 years old.

 The killer's next victim was 16-year-old Lyazat Duisebayeva, whom Zharambaev noticed quarreling with her boyfriend and then going for a walk in a park without him.
 Zharambaev followed her to a dark section of the park and struck her with a hammer, after which he pulled out a knife and stabbed her 92 times.
 A forensic examination concluded that while the victim was not raped, there were traces of semen on the body – it was later established that Zharambaev got excited at the sight of her bloodied body and masturbated over it.